Introduction

 Who may we share it with?

-• Organisations that support our day-to-day operations, including IT software and maintenance.
+- Organisations that support our day-to-day operations, including IT software, maintenance and delivery companies, and transportation services

 Personal Data

-• Name, email address, telephone number, health data, address, any information you provide to us.
+- Name, email address, telephone number, visual impairment status, health and wellbeing, address, any additional information you provide to us.

 Where do we get it from?